Georgian Orthodox Church: Traditions regarding Christianity's first appearance in Iberia and Colchis

-According to Georgian Orthodox Church tradition, the first preacher of the Gospel in Colchis and Iberia (modern-day Western and Eastern Georgia) was the apostle Andrew, the First-called.
-According to the official church account, Andrew preached across Georgia, carrying with him an acheiropoieta of the Virgin Mary (an icon believed to be created "not by human hand"), and founded Christian communities believed to be the direct ancestors of the church.
-However, modern historiography considers this account mythical, and the fruit of a late tradition, derived from 9th-century Byzantine legends about the travels of St. Andrew in eastern Christendom.
-Similar traditions regarding Saint Andrew exist in Ukraine, Cyprus and Romania.
-Other apostles claimed by the church to have preached in Georgia include Simon the Canaanite (better known in the West as Simon the Zealot), said to have been buried near Sokhumi, in the village of Anakopia, and Saint Matthias, said to have preached in the southwest of Georgia, and to have been buried in Gonio, a village not far from Batumi.
-The church also claims the presence in Georgia of the Apostles Bartholomew and Thaddeus, coming north from Armenia.
+According to Georgian Orthodox Church tradition, the first preacher of the Gospel in Colchis and the Kingdom of Iberia (modern-day western and eastern Georgia) was the apostle Andrew, the First-Called.
+According to the official church account, Andrew preached across Georgia, carrying with him an acheiropoieta of the Virgin Mary (an icon believed to have been created "not by human hand"), and founded Christian communities believed to be the direct ancestors of the church.
+However, modern historiography considers this account mythical and the product of a late tradition derived from 9th-century Byzantine legends about the travels of St. Andrew in eastern Christendom.
+Similar traditions regarding Saint Andrew exist in Ukraine, Cyprus, and Romania.
+Other apostles claimed by the church to have preached in Georgia include Simon the Canaanite (better known in the West as Simon the Zealot), who is said to have been buried near Sokhumi, in the village of Anakopia, and Saint Matthias, who is said to have preached in the southwest of Georgia and to have been buried in Gonio, a village not far from Batumi.
+The church also claims the presence in Georgia of the Apostles Bartholomew and Thaddeus, who are said to have come north from Armenia.

 Conversion of Iberia

 Saint Nino of Cappadocia, baptizer of the Georgians.

 The propagation of Christianity in present-day Georgia before the 4th century is still poorly known.
-The first documented event in this process is the preaching of Saint Nino and its consequences, although exact dates are still debated.
-Saint Nino, honored as Equal to the Apostles, was according to tradition the daughter of a Roman general from Cappadocia.
-She preached in the Caucasian Kingdom of Iberia (also known as Kartli) in the first half of the 4th century, and her intercession eventually led to the conversion of King Mirian III, his wife Queen (later Saint) Nana and their family.
-Cyril Toumanoff dates the conversion of Mirian to 334, his official baptism and subsequent adoption of Christianity as the official religion of Iberia to 337.
+The first documented event in this process is the preaching of Saint Nino and its consequences, although the exact dates are still debated.
+Saint Nino, honored as Equal to the Apostles, was, according to tradition, the daughter of a Roman general from Cappadocia.
+She preached in the Caucasian Kingdom of Iberia (also known as Kartli) in the first half of the 4th century, and her intercession eventually led to the conversion of King Mirian III, his wife, Queen (later Saint) Nana, and their family.
+Cyril Toumanoff dates the conversion of Mirian to 334, and his official baptism and subsequent adoption of Christianity as the official religion of Iberia to 337.

 From the first centuries C.E., the cult of Mithras, pagan beliefs, and Zoroastrianism were commonly practiced in Georgia.
-However, they now started to gradually decline, even despite Zoroastrianism becoming a second established religion of Iberia after the Peace of Acilisene in 378, and more precisely by the mid-fifth century.
+However, they gradually began to decline, even though Zoroastrianism became a second established religion of Iberia after the Peace of Acilisene in 378, and more precisely by the mid-fifth century.

-The royal baptism and organization of the church were accomplished by priests sent from Constantinople by Constantine the Great.
-Conversion of the people of Iberia proceeded quickly in the plains, but pagan beliefs long subsisted in mountain regions.
-The western Kingdom of Lazica was politically and culturally distinct from Iberia at that time, and culturally more integrated into the Roman Empire; some of its cities already had bishops by the time of the First Council of Nicea (325).
+The royal baptism and the organization of the church were accomplished by priests sent from Constantinople by Constantine the Great.
+The conversion of the people of Iberia proceeded quickly in the plains, but pagan beliefs long persisted in the mountain regions.
+The western Kingdom of Lazica was politically and culturally distinct from Iberia at that time, and culturally more integrated into the Roman Empire; some of its cities already had bishops by the time of the First Council of Nicaea (325).